akoidan/pychat/README.md

  3. Start the Chat: `python manage.py runserver 0.0.0.0:80000`

 #TODO
-* load messages top is completely broken after removing jquery
 * file upload http://stackoverflow.com/a/14605593/3872976
 * show user profile onclick gender icon
 * add periodic refresh user task -> runs every N hours. publish message to online channel, gets all usernames in N seconds, then edits connection in redis
 * create tornado class in tornadoapp, put there all tornado logic
-* logger
 * change anonymous message color
-* Use `localStorage` to store messages and don't load it twice and check if there are new messages after connection lost also check id when appedning message to top to prevent double fire issue, append message to bottom if user went offline
+*  check if there are new messages after connection lost compare to `localStorage` last message? also check id when appedning message to top to prevent double fire issue, append message to bottom if user went offline
-* select user in userlist by changing its color to yellow - itself, anonymous ...
 * USE init or on_open
 * show system messages on navbar
-* don't refresh userlist on closing tab if there's an open tab
 * show if user's reconnecting
-* tornadoi2
 * add logger
 * deploy on server
 * timezone
-* show gender icon in userlist
 * add chat rooms
 * implement smiles
-* Gradient text disappear on top
+* check loadmessage top onkeydow
+* allow selecting username in navbar, remove slecting cursor